adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 Context features have also been seen to aid [17], [18]and could be easily integrated as well.

-Exploring alternativetypes of spatial pooling of the local features is also beneficialas shown in [6] and is also complementary to the approachused in this paper.In order to integrate multiple image modalities, we consideredthe fusion of dense depth maps with visible spectrumimages.
+Exploring alternativetypes of spatial pooling of the local features is also beneficialas shown in [6] and is also complementary to the approachused in this paper.

+### 1.2 integrate multiple image modalities,

+In order to integrate multiple image modalities, we consideredthe fusion of dense depth maps with visible spectrumimages.

 The use of depth information has gained attention,thanks to the appearance of cheap sensors such as the one inKinect, which provides a dense depth map registered with anRGB image (RGB-D).